vapor/docs/docs/basics/validation.md

 # Validation

-Vapor's Validation API helps you validate incoming request before using the [Content](content.md) API to decode data.
+Vapor's Validation API helps you validate the body and query parameters of an incoming request before using the [Content](content.md) API to decode data.

 ## Introduction